 Painting and Drawing

 University of Delaware

-She has been awarded the Florida Division of Cultural Affairs Individual Artist Fellowship, the Delaware Division of the Arts Fellowship for Established Artist, and nominated for the prestigious United States Artist Fellowship.
-Baade’s work has been exhibited in museums and galleries across the United States and abroad, including a recent solo exhibitions include: the Delaware Center for Contemporary Art, the Rosenfeld Gallery in Philadelphia, Billy Shire Fine Arts in Los Angeles, and the Ningbo Art Museum in China.
+Baade was awarded the Florida Division of Cultural Affairs Individual Artist Fellowship in 2010, the Delaware Division of the Arts Fellowship for Established Artist in 2005, and was nominated for the prestigious United States Artist Fellowship in 2006 and the Joan Mitchell Grant in 2012.
+Her work has been exhibited in museums and galleries nationally and internationally, including recent solo exhibitions: the Museum of Contemporary Art in Jacksonville Florida, the Delaware Center for Contemporary Art, the Rosenfeld Gallery in Philadelphia, Billy Shire Fine Arts in Los Angeles, and the Ningbo Art Museum in China.

-Carrie Ann Baade was born in Natchitoches, Louisiana.
-She received her BFA from the School of the Art Institute of Chicago and her masters from University of Delaware.
-She currently lives and works in Tallahassee where she is an Assistant Professor of Painting and Drawing at Florida State University accompanied by her tabby, polydactyl cat.
+She received her Masters in Painting from the University of Delaware and her B.F.A. from the School of the Art Institute of Chicago that included one year of study at the Florence Academy of Art in Italy.
+The NY ARTS Magazine, the Philadelphia Inquirer, Austin Chronicle, the Albuquerque Journal, and Philadelphia Today have reviewed her work.
+She currently lives and works in Tallahassee where she is an Associate Professor of Painting and Drawing at Florida State University.

 Specialties: Materials and techniques of the old masters including egg tempera and indirect oil glazing.